Spanish in Spain

 Program participants will be assigned to classes based on their academic background in Spanish.
 All courses emphasize communication skills and oral proficiency.

 Southern Miss' Spanish in Spain Program awards six (6) semester hours of credit in Spanish to students who complete five weeks of coursework with passing grades.
-These hours may be taken at any level, from beginning Spanish through graduate-level work.
+These hours may be taken at any level, from beginning Spanish through advanced.
 The level of credit depends on the individual's academic background in Spanish, as determined by his or her transcript.

-Minimum program eligibility requirements include the completion of at least 28 semester hours with an overall 2.0 GPA for undergraduates (or consent of program director) and graduate standing for graduate students.
+Minimum program eligibility requirements include the completion of at least 28 semester hours with an overall 2.0 GPA for undergraduates (or consent of program director).
 All students must be in clear academic standing.
 Students must also satisfy any additional prerequisites described under the individual course listings.
-The director of the program, in consultation with the Foreign Languages department chair and the Director of International Education are responsible for final enrollment decisions.
+The director of the program, in consultation with the Foreign Languages department chair and the Director of International Programs are responsible for final enrollment decisions.

 Every student will live with a Spanish family.
 Sharing in a family's home life is an essential part of this program, because it immerses students not only in the Spanish language but also in everyday cultural practices impossible for outsiders to observe.
 It also provides a safe, comfortable environment and a sense of stability that helps counteract culture shock.
-Students will share breakfast and supper meals with their host family.
+Students will share two meals per day with their host family.
 Many students form lasting friendships with host family members and continue to correspond with them long after they return to the United States.